openfido/openfido/README.md

     docker-compose exec db psql -d accountservices -U postgres

-To connect to a shell in the auth_service container:
+To connect to a shell in the auth-service container:

     # while docker-compose is running:
-    docker-compose exec auth_service bash
+    docker-compose exec auth-service bash

 To connect to a shell in the db container: